-DRL is also leveraged to detection objects Jie et al. (2016).
-Maicas et al. (2017) present such an approach for detecting breast lesions from dynamic contrastenhanced magnetic resonance imaging (DCE-MRI).
+DRL is also leveraged to detect objects Jie et al. (2016).
+Maicas et al. (2017) presented such an approach for detecting breast lesions from dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI).

-The bounding box for a 3D lesion is defined as $\mathbf{b} = [b_x, b_y, b_z, b_w, b_h, b_d]$ and the actions are defined as $\{l_x^+, l_x^-, l_y^+, l_y^-, l_z^+, l_z^-, s^+, s^-, w\}$, where l, s, w represent translation, scale and trigger actions, with the subscripts x, y, z denoting the horizontal, vertical or depth translation, and superscripts +, - meaning positive or negative translation and up or down scaling.
+The bounding box for a 3D lesion is defined as $\mathbf{b} = [b_x, b_y, b_z, b_w, b_h, b_d]$, where b_x, b_y, b_z denote the top-left-front corner and b_w, b_h, b_d define the lower-right-back corner of the bounding box.
+The actions are defined as $\{l_x^+, l_x^-, l_y^+, l_y^-, l_z^+, l_z^-, s^+, s^-, w\}$, where l, s, w are translation, scale and trigger actions, with the subscripts x, y, z denoting the horizontal, vertical or depth translation, and superscripts +, - meaning positive or negative translation and up or down scaling.
 The signed reward function is used.
 DQN is learned based on the ResNet architecture.

 Experiments are conducted on DCE-MRI volumes from 117 patients.
 The training set contains 58 patients annotated with 72 lesions, and the testing set has 59 patients and 69 lesions.
-Results show a similar accuracy to state of the art approaches, but with significantly reduced detection time.
+Results show a similar accuracy to state-of-the-art approaches, but with significantly reduced detection time.

 Pesce et al. (2019) study how to localize pulmonary lesions in a chest radiograph.
 In one of the proposed methods, a recurrent attention model with annotation feedback (RAMAF) is learned using RL to observe a short sequence of image patches.
-The classification score is used as a reward signal, which penalises the exploration of areas that are unlikely to contain nodules and encourages the learning of a policy that maximises the conditional probability of the true label given a series of image patches within the radiographs.
+The classification score is used as a reward signal, which penalizes the exploration of areas that are unlikely to contain nodules and encourages the learning of a policy that maximizes the conditional probability of the true label given a series of image patches within the radiographs.

 In Qaiser and Rajpoot (2019), a sequential learning task is formulated to estimate from a giga-pixel whole slide image (WSI) the immunohistochemical (IHC) scoring of human epidermal growth factor receptor 2 (HER2) on invasive breast cancer (BC), which is a significant predictive and prognostic marker.
 To solve this task, DRL is employed to learn a parameterized policy to identify diagnostically relevant regions of interest (ROIs) based on current inputs, which are comprised of two image patches cropped at 40× and 20× magnification levels.
 The selected ROIs are processed by a CNN for HER2 scores.
 This avoids the need to process all the sub-image patches of a given tile and saves a large of amount of computations.
-Refer to Figure 14 for some illustrative results of HER2 scoring.
+Refer to Figure 13 for some illustrative results of HER2 scoring.

 Xu et al. (2019) take the computational challenge of breast cancer classification from a histopathological image.
 Due to the large size of a histopathological image, pathologists in clinical diagnosis first find an abnormal region and then investigate the detail within the region.
 Such a human attention mechanism inspires an attention-based deep learning approach.
 It consists of two networks for selection and classification tasks separately.
 The selection network is trained using DRL, which outputs a soft decision about whether the cropped patch is necessary for classification.
-These selected patches are used to train the classification network, which in turn provides feedback to the selec-
+These selected patches are used to train the classification network, which in turn provides feedback to the selection network to update its selection policy.
+Such a co-evolution training strategy enables fast convergence and high classification accuracy.
+Evaluation based on a